alex-denisov-ca/Franka_SubdermalObjectDetectionRemoval/README.md

     to close the running terminal, run stop_docker_container.sh

 *(1): Running the code*<br />
-Inside the docker container go to `/root/git/scratchpad/csc496/build` and run `rm CMakeCache.txt && cmake ../ && make` in the bash terminal. then run `run.sh` in the terminal; this script links all the steps together onto a single terminal, follow instructions and prompts that show up on the terminal.
+Inside the docker container, go to `/root/git/scratchpad/csc496/build` and run `rm CMakeCache.txt && cmake ../ && make` in the bash terminal. then run `run.sh` in the terminal; this script links all the steps together onto a single terminal, follow instructions and prompts that show up on the terminal.
-    There will be four distinct steps, with an "operator: sitting at the terminal and ultrasound screen, and a "guide" watching the robot and manning the enabling device.
+    There will be four distinct steps, with an "operator" sitting at the terminal and the ultrasound screen and a "guide" watching the robot and manning the enabling device.

     (0): Setting the origin of the scanner
-        - The guide will move the probe to the bottom left of the tray farthest away from the robot and to the side that it has its power ports and follow instruction on screen.
+        - The guide will move the probe to the bottom left of the tray farthest away from the robot and to the side that it has its power ports.

     (1): Rough scanning mode
-        - the probe will begin scanning the working area, the operator should press space when an anomally is detected.
+        - the probe will begin scanning the working area, the operator should press space when an anomaly is detected.

     (2): Keyboard guidance mode
         - The operator will have to navigate to the rough position and center the object on the ultrasound,